Japan: A Positive Outlook Takes Hold

 New Accounting Standard May Accelerate U.S. Pension De-Risking

-Thomas Egan Jr., FSA, EA, CFP, Actuary, discusses how this latest change to FASB rules should encourage plans to move toward de-risking strategies.
+Thomas Egan Jr., FSA, EA, CFP, Actuary, discusses how the latest change to FASB rules should encourage plans to move toward de-risking strategies.
 With less emphasis on Expected Return on Pension Assets, the objection to Liability Driven Investing, as well as a larger allocation to fixed income in general, has been removed.

 Emerging Markets Spotlight — India and Argentina